 If you’re teaching writing and are looking for some of the best ESL writing activities, along with worksheets, lesson plans and more then you’re in the right place.
 Keep on reading for everything you need to know about teaching English writing.

 Are you ready to get into the ESL writing exercises?
-Then let’s get to the top 15 English writing ideas.
+Then let’s get to the best English writing ideas.
 Also, check out some great writing prompts ideas to use in your writing lesson.

 #1: 3 Things ESL Writing Activity